intel-gpu/intel-gpu-i915-backports/docs/README_sles.md

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of any issue with the latest kernel, please install the kernel version mentioned in version file for appropriate OS version.
+In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

 ```
 $ sudo zypper ref -s && sudo zypper install -y kernel-default-<SLES15_SP5_KERNEL_VERSION> \